-If anyone wonders if this year’s International WorkBoat Show was a success, all you need to know is that the show will be expanding in 2025.
+If anyone wonders if this year’s International WorkBoat Show was a success, all you need to know is that the 2025 show is expanding.
 So, yes, this year’s show was an extremely successful one.

 There was some concern that having the show in November this year might affect the number of attendees.
-That concern was misplaced as the numbers proved the show hosted over 1,000 exhibitors and 14,000 attendees.
-The WorkBoat Show will be back in its traditional first week of December slot on the calendar next year.
+That concern was misplaced as the numbers proved that the show hosted over 1,000 exhibitors and 14,000 attendees.
+The WorkBoat Show will return to its traditional first week of December slot on the calendar next year.
 The 2025 WorkBoat Show is scheduled for Dec.
 3-5 at the Morial Convention Center in New Orleans.

 Two new events this year — the Women in Maritime Luncheon and the Jones Act Breakfast — both sold out.

-This year’s Conference Program drew large crowds to sessions involving the Baltimore Key Bridge allision, the future of shipbuilding, vessel electrification, vessels of the future, and the U.S. dredging boom, among others.
+This year’s Conference Program drew large crowds to sessions on the Baltimore Key Bridge allision, the future of shipbuilding, vessel electrification, vessels of the future, and the U.S. dredging boom, among others.

 Large Featured Spot